deepbsd/deepbsd.github.io/_posts/2021-02-23-Arch_Linux_Install_Script.markdown

 seeing the final notes of a process before the screen clears and any errors or information scrolls past, away from your notice.

 I like to use 'here' documents.
 You'll see me using arrays and associative arrays in bash.
 Also I use `&&` instead of `if/then` where it saves time and doesn't obscure readability.
 I like to pipe unneccesary output to `/dev/null` when I'm checking exit statuses for functions.
 Finally, I'm still experimenting with `systemd-homed` and `pambase`.
-I've had some problems when installing X, I have trouble using `sudo` from an X terminal.
+I've had some problems when installing X: I have trouble using `sudo` from an X terminal.
 Not sure why that is, but reinstalling `pambase` and `systemd-homed` solved the problem.
-I'm still not sure why this problem got started in the first place, but I assumed there was a package change somewhere.
+I'm still not sure how this problem got started in the first place, but I assumed there was a package change by the maintainers.
 You should probably experiement with this and see what works best for you.

 ## Conclusion

 Hopefully this will get you started with installing Arch linux automatically.
 When I first started, I simply used `cfdisk /dev/sda` to create my partitions.
-So even `simplest.sh` has evolved.
-Feel free to check out the Farchi and Darchi scripts.
-The idea is to create a script that works for you and your needs.
-Enjoy!
+This script was much rougher and more ragged.
+But it evolved.
+The Farchi and Darchi scripts are more evolved.
+But I'm hoping you'll borrow this to get started on your own journey.
+Bon voyage!